 Most humidifiers can turn water into breathable vapor in the air.
 On the other hand, if the unit water tank is dirty, the smoke you will be breathing will also be contaminated.
-Especially, consider that the humid and dark tank is the environment that fosters the germs, but regular cleaning will assist you to prevent any of its issues.
+Especially considering that the humid and dark tank is the environment that fosters the germs, but regular cleaning will assist you in preventing any of its issues.

 Hence, it is recommended to clean the humidifier as directed by the manufacturers.
-In addition, water must not sit for too long if the humidifier has some filter in it.
+In addition, water must sit for a short time if the humidifier has some filter.
 Finally, make sure to replace the overall dirt often.

 The humidity in the air is a good thing.
 Still, most of the levels can make breathing difficult, and sometimes the allergy symptoms can worsen, including mold, mites, mildew, and especially in damp environments.

-The United States environmental protection agency (EPA) must be between 30 to 50 percent indoor humidity levels.
+The United States environmental protection agency (EPA) must have 30 to 50 percent indoor humidity levels.
 Moreover, humidity levels must be around 60 percent, or they can be a little high.
-Significantly, the one who is using a humidifier must have a hygrometer, humidity meter in the room.
+Significantly, the one using a humidifier must have a hygrometer and humidity meter in the room.
 On the other hand, some humidifiers must have built-in ways of measuring the humidity.
 On the other hand, they can require a standalone meter.

-Only it is better to use clean water or pure water in their humidifiers.
+It is better to use clean or pure water in their humidifiers.
 Some reasons are mentioned below:

-Mostly the tap water has unfiltered water, which contains a significant level of minerals.
+Most tap water has unfiltered water, which contains a significant level of minerals.
 However, on the other hand, some particles are also there, which are distilled or purified.
-In this way, a mineral that builds in the machine can wear it faster than expected.
-In addition, a humidifier can push the minerals into the air, and if the person inhales it, the particles can settle around as the dust in the room.
+This way, a mineral that builds in the machine can wear it faster than expected.
+In addition, a humidifier can push the minerals into the air, and if the person inhales it, the particles can settle around as dust in the room.

 A humidifier can help with dry sinuses.
 However, it can ultimately create harm.
-Mold growth and dust mite are the ones, which can be promoted in humid environments.
+Mold growth and dust mite are the ones that can be promoted in humid environments.
 Suppose people are allergic to mold and dust.
-If they have asthma, then a humidifier can work best in such conditions.
+If they have asthma, a humidifier can work best in such conditions.

-On the other hand, some other risks linked with a humidifier might include steam burns from the unit used for mold growth and heat where the moisture can accumulate on ceilings and walls.
+On the other hand, some other risks linked with a humidifier might include steam burns from the unit used for mold growth and heat, where the moisture can accumulate on ceilings and walls.
 Getting too close to the machine is harmful in such an accord.
-Furthermore, while using one with children in there has its own risk, it is always good to guide them properly.
+Furthermore, while using one with children has its own risk, it is always good to guide them properly.

 Where to Place a Humidifier in a Baby’s Room?

-Since a humidifier is essential whether you are living in the cold or dry region, in this way, it is super important to have one in your little one’s room.
-However, if you get one for your baby’s room and wonder where to put it, then read on!
+Since a humidifier is essential whether you are living in a cold or dry region, in this way, it is super important to have one in your little one’s room.
+However, if you get one for your baby’s room and wonder where to put it, read on!

 Distance of humidifier from the baby

-If the indoor moisture level drops down, it can be more problematic for babies than adults.
-This is because Baby’s respiratory system and skin are super sensitive.
+If the indoor moisture level drops, it can be more problematic for babies than adults.
+This is because a Baby’s respiratory system and skin are super sensitive.
 For such reasons, humidifiers are essential for your baby’s room, especially in winter when you have some dry season.

-Your baby will get comfortable breath, and the baby’s rash prevention is a plus in this regard.
+Your baby will get comfortable breathing, and the baby’s rash prevention is a plus.
 In addition, with the help of a humidifier, the child’s skin will be moist.

-The best way is to put the humidifier at the center of the room.
-On the other hand, you can also set the humidifier on the top of the table with the cloth, which is water-resistant, and the material, which releases the damage on the table’s surface over time.
+The best way is to put the humidifier in the center of the room.
+On the other hand, you can also set the humidifier on the top of the table with the cloth, which is water-resistant, and the material, which releases damage on the table’s surface over time.

-Suppose you are not able to keep the humidifier at the center of the room.
-Please do not keep it on the edges or side of the room.
-The moisture will not spread out widely and evenly.
-Hence, reducing the efficiency.
-The furniture or the table can also affect you so that the humidifier is not wobbly.
-Make it as fastened and sturdy as it is possible with the table along with the humidifier.
+Hence, reducing efficiency.
+The furniture or the table can also affect you, so the humidifier is not wobbly.
+Make it as fastened and sturdy as possible with the table and the humidifier.

 Placement based on the humidifier

 This humidifier is infamous for making fine dust, which it makes from the mist.
-Thereby, distilled water is recommended here but make sure that you do not put it too close to your baby to prevent them from covering them from the mist.
+Distilled water is recommended here, but ensure that you do not put it too close to your baby to prevent them from covering themselves from the mist.

-One of the best choices of humidifier for your babies because boiling water can kill viruses and bacteria.
+One of the best choices of humidifiers for your babies is because boiling water can kill viruses and bacteria.
 However, the worst part of the story is it can burn your child and is super-hot.
 For best practices, place it 4 feet away from your child.
-Height must be ideally kept beyond the one of your baby’s height.
+Height must be ideally kept beyond one of your baby’s heights.

-A steam vaporizer works on the same principle as the warm mist works.
+A steam vaporizer works on the same principle as a warm mist works.
 However, it is slightly cooled.
-Such humidifiers are not that much risky and must always be placed away from your little one.
+Such humidifiers are not that risky and must always be placed away from your little one.

 Maintenance and cleaning of humidifiers

-A dirty humidifier can be the reason for different diseases for your little one.
+A dirty humidifier can be the reason for different diseases in your little one.
 In this way, the best practice is to clean it daily.
 However, if you cannot, then you must do it after every 2 to 3 days.
-Some essential tips on the cleaning and maintenance of humidifier are as under:
+Some essential tips on the cleaning and maintenance of humidifiers are as under: